 Risks should be communicated before the project begins and during implementation, and after completion.
 Here, the interviewer seeks to understand ways you would communicate to stakeholders.

 Tip 1: State ways through which risks can be communicated.

 Tip 2: Briefly explain each method for conveying risks

 “I will use the following ways:

-- Involve teams – I will make sure to identify all the teams involved in a project.
-Following this, I will identify individuals like team leaders or individuals who are skilled in enterprise risk management.
+- Involve teams – I will identify all the teams involved in a project.
+Following this, I will identify individuals like team leaders or individuals skilled in enterprise risk management.
 Entrusting communication to experts will ensure that stakeholders will acquire more relevant information.

 - Consider stakeholders’ location – stakeholders are not always located near the project.
 To communicate risks effectively, I will identify a member of the project team who resides close to stakeholders.
 This could be in terms of time zone, country, or region.
 These individuals can convey risk information and respond to any concerns or questions.

-- Use technology – this involves the use of emails, text messages, calls, and other means of communication provided by available technology.”
+- Use technology – emails, text messages, calls, and other means of communication provided by available technology.”

 7. Explain The Meaning Of Risk Breakdown Structure?